Grilled Artichoke Hearts with Smoky Romesco and Lemon‑Garlic Aioli

 Variations & substitutions

-Spicy romesco
+Spicy chipotle romesco

 Storage & make-ahead